What Is Hapkido?

 Can I Try A Class?

 Yes.
 Regardless of previous experience, you're free to drop in on any class—just purchase a drop-in.
 This minimal fee is only to make sure that you've duly considered our club and our style before coming in, because in some cases will be spending as much as 90 minutes one-on-one with you.

 Class is less formal than other clubs.
 We line up by rank to bow in, and then warm up with rolling and break falls.
-As a class we clinic one or two concepts, and then with the time remaining split into groups to work our belt level.
+As a class we clinic one or two concepts, and then with the time remaining split into groups according to belt color.
 Class starts on time, every time, but we often stay late depending on how much energy we have.

 Wear your normal athletic gear.
 No jewelry.
 Bring water.

 What's our Story?

 Hapkido Vancouver has always been a club more than a business.
-All our instructors have day jobs but show up in the evenings to practice and teach.
+All of our instructors have day jobs but show up in the evenings to practice and teach.
 We do it to better ourselves, develop the art, and pass it on to others.
 As a natural consequence we all tend to be peers regardless of rank.

 To the extent that our club is relatively casual and we focus 100% on practical application, you could call us non-traditional.
 But our club has been around since 1978.
 Hapkido Vancouver was founded by Master Song Jae Han, a student of Choi Yong-sool.
 When Master Song was ready to move on, now 6th dan Master Miles Tulloch took over.
 Over the next 30 years Miles developed the curriculum posted on our wall, and produced our resident blackbelts.
-His curriculum by the way is endorsed by Master Ji Han Jae and as such some of our blackbelts are certified by Sin Moo Hapkido as well.
+His curriculum, by the way, is endorsed by Master Ji Han Jae and as such most of our blackbelts are certified by Sin Moo Hapkido as well.